cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

     // address is the group account address. string address = 1;

-    // group_id is the unique ID of the group. uint64 group_id = 2;
+    // group_id is the ID of the Group the GroupAccount belongs to. uint64 group_id = 2;

     // admin is the account address of the group admin.